How To Find And Apply For An Externship

 How do I begin looking for an externship?
 When do I apply?
 What should I send?

 Detailed referral lists with contact information for public entities and other organizations that accept externs and current externships openings/postings can be located on the Externship Department web page, by clicking on the link for “Externship Opportunities.”
 If you are interested in a judicial externship, click on the menu tab “Handbook for Judicial Externs.
 Start early to plan and apply for any of these opportunities.
 Use this chart for reference:

-For the fall semester Apply by March of the spring semester
+For the fall semester Apply in March of the Spring

 For the spring semester Apply during the first week of classes in August or earlier!

-For the summer session Upper division students should apply in October of the fall semester.
+For the summer semester Uppder division students should apply in October of the fall semester

-First year students may not apply for a summer externship until December 1 of the fall semester.
+First year students may not apply until December 1 of the fall semester

 Nearly every student benefits by discussing externship goals with the Faculty Externship Director before the application procedure starts.
 The Director can make sure you are considering judges or agencies for whom you are eligible in terms of your time commitment and pre-requisites, if applicable.
 The Director will also review your cover letter and resume if you wish to make sure you are using your resume to your best advantage.